 How heat is lost via convection

 You might ask the question, since a thicker copper is more solid, shouldn’t it reach a higher temperature?
-The answer is that it is dependent on the btu outputted by the burner.
-If the btu outputted by the burner is higher than the amount of energy required to heat up the pan and overtake the loss of temperature via convection.
-The pan should be able to reach a higher temperature.
+The answer is that it is dependent on the btu of your stove.
+The btu of your burner needs to be strong enough to overtake the loss of heat via convection.
+If it can do that, the pan should be able to reach a higher temperature.
 Since the thinner pan has less mass, heat will be transferred more rapidly than a thicker gauge pan.

 An easy way to visualize this is with a lighter and a piece of paper.
-If your hand is over a piece of paper and a lighter below, assuming that the paper does not burn, it should burn your hand.
+If your hand is over a piece of paper with a lighter below it.
+Assuming that the paper does not burn, it should burn your hand.
 If your hand is over a stack of paper, the likely hood that your hand will burn is greatly reduced.
 Assuming that the paper does not burn.

 Benefits of Thin Copper Cookware